davidboening/viz_project/README.md

 Code Structure:
 - Notebook 1 to 3 explain various key aspects of the optimization approach.
 - Notebook 4 shows an example morphing a sphere to a target.
-- implementation contains legacy code for notebook 1 to 3.
+- `implementation.py` contains legacy code for notebook 1 to 3.
-- sap contains the actual implementation code used in notebook 4.
+- `sap.py` contains the actual implementation code used in notebook 4.